ropensci/skimr/inst/other_docs/blog_v2.md

 In this context, you configure the output the same way you handle other `knitr` code chunks.

-This means that we’re dropping support for `kable.skim_df()` and `pander.skim_df()`.
+This means that we're dropping support for `kable.skim_df()` and `pander.skim_df()`.
 But you can still get pretty similar results to these functions by using the reshaping functions described above to get subtables.
+You can also still use `Pander` and other nice rendering packages on an ad hoc basis as you would for other data frames or tibbles.

 We also have a similarly-nice rendered output in [Jupyter](https://github.com/ropensci/skimr/blob/8c2263c4fd4796af0e5e8f32aafc4980bd58d43a/inst/other_docs/skimr_in_jupyter.ipynb) and RMarkdown notebooks.
 In the latter, the summary is separated from the rest of the output when working interactively.
-We like it that way, but we’d be happy to hear what the rest of you think!
+We like it that way, but we'd be happy to hear what the rest of you think!

 Wait, that took over a year?
 ============================

-Well, we think that’s a lot!
-But to be fair, it wasn’t exactly simple to keep up with `skimr`.
-Real talk, open source development takes up a lot of time, and the `skimr` developers have other priorities.
-Michael’s family added a new baby, and despite swearing up and down otherwise, he got absolutely nothing not-baby-related done during his paternity leave (take note new dads!).
+Well, we think that's a lot!
+But to be fair, it wasn't exactly simple to keep up with `skimr`.
+Real talk, open source development takes up a lot of time, and the `skimr` developers have additional important priorities.
+Michael's family added a new baby, and despite swearing up and down otherwise, he got absolutely nothing not-baby-related done during his paternity leave (take note new dads!).
 Elin ended up taking a much bigger role on at Lehman, really limiting time for any other work.

 Even so, these are just the highlights in the normal ebb and flow of this sort of work.
-Since it’s no one’s real job, it might not always be the first focus.
-And that’s OK!
-We’ve been really lucky to have a group of new users that have been very patient with this slow development cycle while still providing really good feedback throughout.
+Since it's no one's real job, it might not always be the first focus.
+And that's OK!
+We've been really lucky to have a group of new users that have been very patient with this slow development cycle while still providing really good feedback throughout.
 Thank you all!

-We’re really excited about this next step in the `skimr` journey.
-We’ve put a huge amount of work into this new version.
+We're really excited about this next step in the `skimr` journey.
+We've put a huge amount of work into this new version.
 Hopefully it shows.
 And hopefully it inspires some of you to send more feedback and help us find even more ways to improve!